Artistic Staff

 PRIMA INSTRUCTOR

+Ashlie Lauren Smith is a dedicated and accomplished mezzo-soprano based in Phoenix, AZ.
 She holds a Bachelor of Music in Voice Performance from Stetson University and a Master of Music in Voice Performance from the Cincinnati Conservatory of Music.
 Throughout her academic career, she has consistently excelled, earning numerous scholarships and competition awards, including the William E. Dukwitz Talent Scholarship and multiple first-place wins in the NATS Competition.

-Ashlie's extensive performance experience spans various roles and soloist appearances in renowned operas and concert works, such as Handel’s “Messiah”, Rossini's “L'Italiana in Algeri”, and Sondheim’s “Sweeney Todd”.
+Ms. Smith’s extensive performance experience spans various roles and soloist appearances in renowned operas and concert works, such as Handel’s Messiah, Rossini's L'Italiana in Algeri, and Sondheim’s Sweeney Todd.
 Her recent engagements include performances at the Arizona Bach Festival and as a soloist for the Arizona Piano Institute.
-In the spring of 2025 she looks forward in joining the Arizona Opera Chorus’s production of “Aida” and Seattle’s Skagit Symphony Orchestra presentation of Elgar’s Sea Pictures.
+Ms. Smith has also performed in the Arizona Opera Chorus’s production of Aida and Seattle’s Skagit Symphony Orchestra presentation of Elgar’s Sea Pictures.

-In addition to her performance career, Ashlie has a strong background in music education.
+In addition to her performance career, Ms. Smith has a strong background in music education.
 She has maintained a private voice and piano studio since 2004 and has taught Music Together in Phoenix since 2019.
 She currently teaches voice and piano at Prestige Music Academy, and is the music and theater director at Desert Marigold School.
 She also has been a soloist and section leader for the All Saints Choir Episcopal Church in Phoenix since 2021.

 Fluent in German and proficient in several other languages, Ashlie brings a diverse skill set to her roles.
 Her professional memberships include Sigma Alpha Iota, Kaleidoscope Club, and Pi Kappa Lambda.
 Ashlie is passionate about sharing her love for music with others and is excited about the opportunity to inspire and instruct the Prima Class at Arizona Girlchoir.